Staying safe when roaming abroad

 As soon as you arrive, switch on your phone and you’ll automatically connect to one of our partner networks.
 If you receive a text message saying PERS – just ignore it – it’s just us making sure you’re on the best network.

 Data roaming Data roaming

-If you don’t need to stay on top of your emails, while you’re away, it makes sense to switch off data roaming.
+If you don’t need to stay on top of your emails, while you’re away, it makes sense to switch off data roaming and mobile data.
 That way your phone won’t be quietly using the internet to automatically update itself and building you a bigger bill.
 Most phones love connecting to the web, and they’ll be doing that to update your phone’s software, or even location, without you necessarily knowing.